Tillamook Rock Light

 Tillamook Rock Light was officially lit on January 21, 1881.
 At the time, it was the most expensive lighthouse to be built on the West Coast.
 Due to the local erratic weather conditions, and the dangerous commute for both keepers and suppliers, the lighthouse earned the nicknamed "Terrible Tilly" (or "Tillie").
 Over the years, storms and the sea have damaged the structure, shattered the lens, and eroded the rock.
-The light was decommissioned in 1957, and has since been sold several times to private owners.
-Its license was revoked in 1999 and since the 1980s has functioned as a columbarium.
+The light was decommissioned in 1957, and has since been sold several times to private buyers.
+Since the 1980s it functioned as a columbarium until 1999.
 Today the lighthouse remains privately owned.
 Tillamook Rock Light is listed in the National Register of Historic Places, and is part of the Oregon Islands National Wildlife Refuge.
 The lighthouse is visible from the coastal cities of Seaside and Cannon Beach, as well as from Ecola State Park.